Numerical gravitational backreaction on cosmic string loops from simulation: Gravitational backreaction

-Since the computational effort for our code grows like $N_AN_B(N_A+N_B)$, when evolving to $\chi=0.7$, we restricted ourselves to loops for which neither the $A$ nor the $B$ representation had more than 300 segments.
-As prior work~\cite{Blanco-Pillado:2019nto} suggested that certain loop characteristics, such as $\Gamma$, stabilize around when the loop reaches $\sim 50\%$ evaporation ($L=L_0/2$), we evolved a second sub-population, for which neither the $A$ nor the $B$ representation had more than 500 segments, out to $\chi=0.5$.
-These loops were used for validation and extrapolation of other results.
-Finally, loops where either the $A$ or the $B$ representation had more than 500 segments were evaporated to $\chi=0.1$ in order to improve our understanding of how the spectrum of loops changes early in their lifetime, which is important for extrapolating to real loops.
-A summary of these populations, such as their count and segmentations of member loops, can be found in Table~\ref{tbl:evaporations}.
+Since the computational effort for our code grows as $N_AN_B(N_A+N_B)$, it is not possible to evolve highly segmented loops to significant evaporation fractions on reasonable timescales, even with highly parallelized code on a high-performance cluster such as the one we used.
+Our first step to control the total segmentation of our loops is to look only at loops produced in the range $\tau=[250,400]$ in our network simulation: this prevents any one loop from being too large, and restricting ourselves to loops from a time range of the simulation (rather than a segmentation range of loops from the entire simulation) imposes a first cut based on a physical property rather than our ability to evolve a loop.
+From this starting pool of 198 loops, we proceeded as follows: \begin{enumerate} \item All loops are evaporated to $\chi=0.1$ in order to understand how the spectra of loops change early in their lifetime, which is important for extrapolating to real loops. \item Prior work~\cite{Blanco-Pillado:2019nto} suggested that certain loop characteristics, such as $\Gamma$, stabilize when the loop reaches $\sim 50\%$ evaporation ($L=L_0/2$).
+We therefore evolve all loops for which neither the $A$ nor the $B$ representation had more than 500 segments to $\chi=0.5$.
+These 148 total loops are used for validation and extrapolation of other results. \item Finally, we evolve all loops for which neither the $A$ nor the $B$ representation had more than 300 segments to $\chi=0.7$.
+These 105 total loops, the ``70\% sub-population'', will provide much of the results to follow. \end{enumerate} A summary of these populations, such as their count and segmentations of member loops, can be found in Table~\ref{tbl:evaporations}.

 In terms of total computation time, the $\chi=0.1$ sub-population took $\sim 3.3$ times more effort than the $\chi=0.7$ sub-population, and the $\chi=0.5$ sub-population took $\sim 1.3$ times more.